The Purpose of Our Low-cost Clinics

 Our clinic provides all routine dog and cat vaccinations for a reasonable fee.
 For further details, call 650-496-5933.

-Vaccinations are available without an appointment every Wednesday between 12:00 p.m. and 1:00 p.m.
+We offer vaccinations every Wednesday between 12:00 p.m. and 1:00 p.m.
+No appointment necessary.

 *Dogs must be on a leash and cats must be in a carrier. (please call ahead or check website prior to visiting to make sure clinic has not been cancelled for the day)